 Vandalism is an all too common problem that building owners face.
 In the case of taggers or graffiti artists that apply spray paint to building surfaces, it is a great deal easier to remediate the damage in the case of stainless steel.
 Solvents can be used to remove the unwanted paint without damaging the stainless steel surface beneath.
 Information regarding paint removal can be found on this website under the topic Cleaning Stainless Steel.

 The surface finish is pretty important here.
-Rolled-in finishes like InvariMatte® and InvariLux™ are the easiest to clean, and removing paint is no exception.
-For panels that can tolerate a glossier appearance, InvariLux is the easiest to clean of any stainless steel finish that does not have a coating applied.
-Both InvariMatte and InvariLux are much more dirt resistance and easier to clean than the vast majority of stainless steel finishes on the market, especially those that are abraded, like the typical home appliance finish.
+Rolled-in finishes like InvariMatte®, InvariLux® or InvariTone are the easiest to clean, and removing paint is no exception.
+For panels that can tolerate a glossier appearance, InvariLux® and InvariTone are the easiest to clean among stainless steel finishes that do not have a coating applied.
+All are much more dirt resistant and easier to clean than the vast majority of stainless steel finishes on the market, especially those that are abraded, like the typical home appliance finish.
 It would take a higher degree of effort to remove the last traces of paint from an abraded finish.

 In the case of severe damage to a building panel that requires its replacement, the owner gets better results with stainless steel.
 If an architectural quality stainless steel finish was originally installed, a new panel of the same finish stands a good chance of matching the old ones.
 Some finishes are better than others in terms of repeatability from batch to batch, such as the rolled in finishes mentioned above.
 Since stainless steel does not deteriorate from environmental exposure and therefore does not weather, unsightly mismatches from aged vs. new paint, for example, are of no concern.